DCgov/open-source-guidelines/getting_started.md

 ---
 layout: page
 title: "Getting Started"
 ---

 The District is piloting a coordinated approach to open source development.
-The goal of the pilot is to establish a shared home and governance model for open source projects, regardless of the sponsor agency, that has enough flexibility to support individual agency and project needs.
+The goal is to establish a shared home and governance model for all agencies' open source projects, with enough flexibility to support diverse agency and project needs.
 We expect to see decreased development costs, increased public engagement, and greater cross-agency collaboration as a result.

-This guide is designed to help those participating in the pilot get up to speed and collaborate.
-As teams join the pilot, their feedback will be incorporated here.
+This guide is designed to help quickly onboard new users into the pilot.
+As teams join in, their feedback will be incorporated here.
 Assuming that the pilot is successful, a formal policy and expanded guidelines will be developed and the open source program will be officially launched.

 The pilot and eventual program will enable DC Government to: